 A brain tumour is the growth of abnormal cells in the brain.
 When most normal cells grow old or get damaged, they die, and new cells take their place.
 Sometimes, this process goes wrong.
 New cells form when the body doesn't need them, and old or damaged cells don't die as they should.
-The buildup of extra cells often forms a mass of tissue called a growth or tumour.
+The build-up of extra cells often forms a mass of tissue called a growth or tumour.

 Among children, the most common types of brain tumours are:

 - Medulloblastoma: The tumour usually arises in the cerebellum.
-It's sometimes called a primitive neuroectodermaltumour.
+It's sometimes called a primitive neuroectodermal tumour.

-- Pilocytic astrocytoma: In children, this low grade tumour occurs anywhere in the brain but most commonly in the cerebellum.
+- Pilocytic astrocytoma: In children, this low-grade tumour occurs anywhere in the brain but most commonly in the cerebellum.
 The most common astrocytoma among children is juvenile pilocytic astrocytoma.

 - Ependymoma: The tumour arises from cells that line the ventricles or the central canal of the spinal cord.
 It's most commonly found in children and young adults.

 Childhood brain tumours are the second most frequent malignancy of childhood and the most common form of solid tumour.
-Tumours in childhood differ significantly from adult tumours in their sites of origin, histological features, clinical presentations, and tendency to spread throughout the nervous system early in the course of illness.
+Tumours in childhood differ significantly from adult tumours in their sites of origin, histological features, clinical presentations, and tendency to spread throughout the nervous system early during illness.
 Brain tumours in infants and adults usually arise in the cerebrum, whereas brain tumours in children ages 1-12 are more commonly found in the cerebellum.
 A large proportion of brain tumours in adults are the result of metastasis (spread) from non-primary brain sites.
 In contrast, childhood brain tumours are mainly primary CNS lesions, meaning they originate within the central nervous system instead of spreading from other parts of the body to the CNS.

 The symptoms of a brain tumour depend on tumour size, type, and location.
 Symptoms may be caused when a tumour presses on a nerve or harms a part of the brain.
-Also, they may be caused when a tumour blocks the fluid that flows through and around the brain, or when the brain swells because of the buildup of fluid called hydrocephalus.
+Also, they may be caused when a tumour blocks the fluid that flows through and around the brain, or when the brain swells because of the build-up of fluid called hydrocephalus.

 These are the most common symptoms of brain tumours: